-To use the telnet, the device should have a telnet client installed and the remote device should be configured to accept telnet connection so most of the devices like servers, routers, switches, firewalls, etc are configured to allow telnet connection.
+To use the telnet, device should have telnet client installed and remote device should be configured to accept telnet connection so most of the devices like servers, router, switches, firewalls etc are configured to allow telnet connection.

 We can use any telnet client to establish the connection; one of the famous free telnet clients is putty.
 Putty is used by many organizations as it is open source and it also works for the SSH connection.

 In this packet tracer lab, we will set up a router for the telnet access.
 And then use the command prompt on the computer to test our telnet connection.

 To telnet the router from our PC we will have to assign an IP address to our PC.
 After that, we will assign the IP address to the router interface which is connected with that PC.

 To make the telnet work perfectly, our PC and router should be on the same network as PC and router is connected directly.

 After assigning the IP addresses to both our devices, we have to enable the router for a telnet connection by configuring the VTY lines.

 We will configure telnet lines 0-15 on the router, which will allow 16 simultaneous telnet connections to the router, this feature is helpful if more than one person wants to login to the device at the same time, this type of practice is common if we have many administrators to look after the device.